kazhuravlev/toolset/README.md

 - `.toolset.json` should be added into git index.
 This is like `go.mod` or `package.json`.
 - `.toolset.lock.json` should be added into git index.
 This is like `go.sum` or another lock files.
-- `bin/tools` dir should be excluded from index, because this dir will contain a binaries.

 **Is that possible to change directory that contains a binary files?**